 Provide a full continuum of services for the children residing in the 250 units, including blood samples, reporting, treatment and medical follow-up.

-Keep Your Information Safe: Never give out your social security number, credit card details, or passwords.
-Check Representative's Identity: Verify the identity of the person you are talking to.
-You can ask for their name and position and cross-check it on the business's official website.
+Avoid Sharing Sensitive Information: Do not share personal information such as your social security number, credit card details, or passwords over the phone or email.
+Confirm Identity: Verify the identity of the person you are talking to.
+Ask for their name and position and verify it on the official website.
 Before proceeding with any legal matters, consider researching local $stateName state laws.
-It is also advisable to contact a licensed privacy attorney to ensure conformity and to safeguard your rights and interests.
-You can find more information here by finding an accredited privacy law advisor.
+It is also advisable to contact a certified privacy laws attorney to ensure conformity and to safeguard your rights and interests.
+You can find more information here by looking up a licensed privacy law specialist.